GoogleCloudPlatform/compute-image-tools/docs/daisy-automating-image-creation.md

 page assumes you have an existing workflow for creating such an image, and describes how to use Daisy to automate this task.

-To begin using Daisy for your existing workflows, follow these steps:
+To begin using Daisy for your image creation workflows, follow these steps:

   1. Choose a base image to start with.
   2. Enumerate all the steps you currently follow to prepare your image.